Shawn9717/shawnblog/README.md

 - Users can svote on the pitch they liked and give it a downvote or upvote.

-- Users can sign in to leave a comment.

-- Users can register on the website.

 ## [Live link]( https://ruggiblog.herokuapp.com/)